teatwig/nano-9/README.md

 end
 ```

-Here is what the Rust version of the same thing looks like.
+Here is the Rust version.
 ``` rust
 use bevy::prelude::*;
 use nano9::prelude::*;